Working with Arduino

 02_WIFI_STA

-- This example can configure the development board as a STA device to connect to a router, thereby enabling access to the system network.
+- This example configures the development board as a STA device to connect to a router, thereby accessing the system network.

 Hardware Connection